flutter/website/flutter-for-ios.md

 Since Flutter is single threaded and runs an event loop (like Node.js), you don't have to worry about thread management or spawning background threads.
-If you're doing I/O-bound work, such as a disk access or a network call, then you can safely just use `async`/`await` and you're done.
-If, on the other hand, you need to do computationally intensive work that keeps the CPU busy, you want to move it to an `Isolate` as to avoid blocking the event loop.
+If you're doing I/O-bound work, such as disk access or a network call, then you can safely use `async`/`await` and you're done.
+If, on the other hand, you need to do computationally intensive work that keeps the CPU busy, you want to move it to an `Isolate` to avoid blocking the event loop.

 For I/O-bound work, declare the function as an `async` function, and `await` on long-running tasks inside the function: